 But, even with all of these grammatical rules and African-origin lexicon, it still might be looked upon as a dialect; even the title of Dr. Turner's book calls Gullah a dialect.
 What makes a dialect different from a language is that although a dialect consists of its own variation of grammatical rules and lexicon, a language is a system of communication that develops independently from the other dialectic variations of the same language for political or geographical reasons.
 In the case of the Gullah language, it developed in isolated parts of the American colonies.
 As seen from the Biblical passage above, it also has a slight degree of unintelligibility, making it distinct from any American English dialect (which is also why there are English translations on the fringes of the pages).

 Researcher Melville Herskovits has studied cultures of coastal West Africa and how much of them were maintained by the slaves and passed down.
 They were studied in places such as Guiana, Haiti, the Caribbean, and in the United States and the Gullah-speaking area (the latter two were considered distinct).
 He found that the language of the Gullah people was "quite African."
 While the interpretation is not meant to become dogmatic, it still provides credence to the Africanness of the Gullah language.
-Based on my analysis of the Gullah language, these African languages are the mother-languages that pass on phrases, grammatical rules, pronunciations, and even some of the words; while English is the father-language that disseminates the majority of its words.
+Based on my analysis of the Gullah language, the African and English languages are the parent-languages that pass on phrases, grammatical rules, pronunciations, and lexicon.
 I will say that it is uniquely African in the face of slavery.
 It brought the African languages they originally spoke as a way of creating an identity out of those conditions and applying them to everyday life.